Spheroids of human autologous matrix-associated chondrocytes

 Spheroids of human autologous matrix-associated chondrocytes, sold under the brand name Spherox, is a medication used to repair defects to the cartilage in the knee in adults who are experiencing knee pain and problems moving the knee.
 It is used where the affected area is no larger than 10 cm2.

-The most common side effects include arthralgia (joint pain) and joint effusion (accumulation of liquid in the knee), which can cause swelling of the joint.
+The most common side effects include arthralgia and joint effusion, which can cause swelling of the joint.

 Spherox contains spheroids (spherical aggregates) of chondrocytes, cells found in healthy cartilage, that have been prepared from the patient's own tissues.

 Medical uses

 Spherox is indicated for the repair of symptomatic articular cartilage defects of the femoral condyle and the patella of the knee (International Cartilage Repair Society [ICRS] grade III or IV) with defect sizes up to 10 cm2 in adults.

-To prepare the medicine, a small sample is taken by arthroscopy (a type of keyhole surgery) from the patient's cartilage in the knee.
+To prepare the medicine, a small sample is taken by arthroscopy from the patient's cartilage in the knee.
 The cartilage cells are then grown in the laboratory to prepare a suspension of chondrocyte spheroids.
 During arthroscopy, the medicine is placed into the damaged area of the patient's cartilage.
 The chondrocyte spheroids attach to the cartilage within 20 minutes.
 People treated with Spherox should follow a specific rehabilitation program including physiotherapy.
 This allows the chondrocyte spheroids to fill in the cartilage defect.